parulraut0110/HibernateDemo/README.md

 +----+-------+-------------+

 ```
-If no records were inserted, the output would simply be an empty set:
+   If no records were inserted, the output would be an empty set:

 ```sql
 Empty set (0.00 sec)